Controlled risk definition

 Stop-losses, including guaranteed stops, are useful trading tools as you can set them at the price level that you’d be comfortable incurring losses at.

 Trading techniques such as hedging, where you open a position that opposes an existing trade, is another popular strategy to control risk.
-For example, if you have a long position open on Apple and you open a short position for the same amount, any subsequent profit or loss will cancel each other out.
 Traders will hedge during volatile periods to protect against strong losses if they want to keep their trade open.

 The one percent rule can also be used to control risk.
 Following this rule would mean never risking more than one percent of your total account balance on one trade.
 If markets go against your trade, you will only lose 1% of the total account funds.